agrc/digital-assisant-skills/docs/accomplishments.md

 # Innovation Grant Accomplishments

 While the goal of this grant is to create a digital assistant skill, a lot more has gone into the project than just the coding of the skill.
+We [recorded what the skill](https://vimeo.com/323543288) is able to do for your viewing pleasure.

 ## Design Decisions